-From 21 December 2020 to 1 February 2021, an ‘correspondence’ project takes place in which photography is intertwined with writing and theater, promoted by the Other Size Gallery by Workness in Milan.
+An ‘correspondence’ project takes place in which photography is intertwined with writing and theater.

 A photographer, seven writers and seven actors united in a project that, unable to be set up in the presence due to the pandemic, aims to tell photography through words, written and interpreted.
-With the use of different media – the image, the written page, the podcast – and languages – photographic, literary and theatrical – , the initiative offers the public an alternative experience to the traditional exhibition and becomes a meeting ground between different arts. in a complicated historical moment for culture.
+With the use of different media – the image, the written page, the podcast – and languages – photographic, literary and theatrical – , the initiative, promoted by the Other Size Gallery by Workness, offers the public an alternative experience to the traditional exhibition and becomes a meeting ground between different arts. in a complicated historical moment for culture.

 By not opening exhibitions in presence until 2021, the Milanese gallery has taken up the challenge: to promote – through transversal creative tools, innovative and at the same time full of memory – cultural initiatives at a distance, always linked by the fil rouge of photographic language.